 Contrary to the notion of blandness often associated with the Neolithic Age diet, these findings highlight a rich and varied gastronomic experience.
 It appears that individuals from this era possessed a refined palate, placing a premium on good flavor.

-Previous chemical analyses of the had already revealed traces of dairy products within the vessels.
+Previous chemical analyses of the pottery had already revealed traces of dairy products within the vessels.
 However, a closer examination of the burnt food crusts on the cooking pots now suggests that cereals and dairy products were likely combined to create porridge in the same containers, forming a well-rounded dietary foundation for everyday consumption.

 Dr. Lucy Kubiak-Martens, the primary author of the study and a collaborator with BIAX Consult in the Netherlands, emphasizes the importance of a multi-method approach in deciphering Neolithic recipes that incorporate a variety of ingredients.
-This approach unveils the intricacies of plant-to-meal transformation during the epoch following the introduction of and cultivated plants in north-central Europe.
+This approach unveils the intricacies of plant-to-meal transformation during the epoch following the introduction of agriculture and cultivated plants in north-central Europe.

 The significance of these findings extends beyond mere culinary insights, offering a deeper understanding of the complex processes involved in crafting meals from diverse ingredients during the transformative period of the Neolithic era.